 Rules Regarding Evidence in Support of an Assessed Valuation Appeal

-Documents must be filed no later than the time period set by the Board following the closing of the Township for both desk review and hearing files.
+All parties must file their documents no later than the time period set by the Board following the closing of the Township for both desk review and hearing files.
 The Board, at its sole discretion, may order an additional hearing.

 For submission of paper supporting documents, all supporting documents shall be bound at the top with a secure but removable fastener.

-All complaints, summary sheets and logs must be signed by the taxpayer, or, if he/she is represented by an attorney, they may be signed by the attorney.
+All complaints must be signed by the taxpayer, or, if he/she is represented by an attorney, they may be signed by the attorney.
 The signature on each of these documents constitutes a representation that the facts appearing thereon are true and correct.

 Appraisals submitted by taxpayers or attorneys shall include an original photograph of the front of the property and the permanent index number of the subject and each property used in the appraiser’s analysis.

-Where the property in connection with which an appeal is filed is leased or is available for lease, in whole or in part, the taxpayer or attorney shall file with the Board a copy of Schedule E of the taxpayer’s 1040 IRS form for the years 2013, 2014 and 2015.
-If relief is being sought on the grounds of “vacancy” during 2017, include a copy of taxpayer’s 1040 IRS form for the year 2015, or, if a hearing is held prior to the filing thereof, a copy of the latest income and expense statement must be filed.
+Where the property in connection with which an appeal is filed is leased or is available for lease, in whole or in part, the taxpayer or attorney shall file with the Board a copy of Schedule E of the taxpayer’s 1040 IRS form for the three years prior to the lien date of current assessment year.
+If relief is being sought on the grounds of “vacancy” during the current assessment year, include a copy of taxpayer’s 1040 IRS form for the prior year, or, if a hearing is held prior to the filing thereof, a copy of the latest income and expense statement must be filed.
 If an Income Tax form for any of these years has not been filed or the Income Tax form(s) filed is combined for two or more properties, the taxpayer must file an affidavit* stating that the return has not been filed or such combination appears within the return and attach thereto an income and expense statement relating to the property which is the subject of the appeal.
 The income and expense statement shall contain the same information required in Schedule E and must be signed by the affiant.
 For purposes of these rules, a property is leased whenever a landlord and tenant relationship exists by reason of a written or oral agreement or by operation of law.